haast7/Agoravai/TESTE_WEBHOOK_TELEGRAM.md

 - Bot criado no Telegram
 - Canal/Grupo criado no Telegram
 - Bot adicionado como administrador do grupo
-- Canal cadastrado no Track4You
+- Canal cadastrado no Track Pixel

 ---